aryoda/tryCatchLog/README.md

 This repository provides the source code of an advanced `tryCatch` function for the programming language [R](https://www.r-project.org/) called `tryCatchLog`.

-The main advantages over `tryCatch` are
+The main advantages of the `tryCatchLog` function over `tryCatch` are

 * easy **logging** of errors, warnings and messages into a file or console
 * warnings do **not** stop the program execution (`tryCatch` stops the execution if you pass a warning handler function)